lsst-dm/prompt_processing/doc/playbook.rst

    * Incompatibility with old fanned-out ``nextVisit`` messages (almost any change to ``Visit`` qualifies)
    * Incompatibility with an old `APDB schema`_, `ApdbSql`_, `ApdbCassandra`_, or `ApdbCassandraReplica`_ version (see `DMTN-269`_ for the distinction)
    * Incompatibility with an old `Butler dimensions-config`_ version
+   * Incompatibility with an old `Butler Writer Service`_ version
+   * Incompatibility with an old Sattle version
+   * Incompatibility with an old MPSky version
+   * Incompatibility with an old raw microservice version
    * A new major version of the `Alerts schema`_ (see `DMTN-093`_ for details)

    For the `next_visit_fan_out`_ service: